yft22/sec-gate-oidc/docs/1-architecture-presentation.md

     * github' provides organizations, repositories, ...
     * onelogin map groups on local roles or ldap/AD memberof request

-    Each IDP has it own way to provide attributes.
-Idp security labels map to AFB-V4 privileged through an independant json configuration file, where security administrator may define a per IDP label/privilege mapping.
+    Each IDP has its own way to provide attributes.
+Idp security labels map to Cynagora's permissions through an independant json configuration file, where security administrator may define a per IDP label/privilege mapping.

 Typical access control:
 ``` json